ngumikageche/ticketing-system/backend/docs/WEBHOOKS.md

 **Messages:**
 - `message_on_ticket`: New message on user's ticket
 - `message_deleted`: Message on user's ticket was deleted
+- `message_on_conversation`: New message in conversation user participates in

+**Message Read Status:**
+The system tracks per-user message read status for WhatsApp-like read receipts.
+Messages include an `is_read` field indicating read status for the current user.
+Users can mark messages as read through dedicated endpoints.

 **Tickets:**
 - `new_ticket`: New ticket created (admins only)